 Logtalk is designed from the ground up to provide modern, proven, code encapsulation and code reuse mechanisms based on a declarative interpretation of object-oriented concepts.
 It allows clean and elegant implementations of well-know programming patterns.
 It provides a venue to apply software engineering know-how to the development of declarative solutions for complex problems.

 Logtalk implementation is focused on wide portability, providing an effective abstraction layer over the differences between Prolog systems, which are used as back-end compilers.
-Most Prolog specific features can be, however, leveraged and used from within Logtalk.
+Most Prolog specific features can be, however, easily leveraged and used from within Logtalk.

-The Logtalk distribution features portable libraries and portable debugging, profiling, documenting, diagraming, and testing tools plus extensive code editing and publishing support.
+The Logtalk distribution features portable libraries and portable debugging, profiling, documenting, diagraming, metrics, and testing tools plus extensive code editing and publishing support.
 Integration with selected Prolog back-end development tools is supported.
 Third-party tools are also available.

 Logtalk, its libraries, and its development tools are examples of non-trivial and fully portable code running as-is on most modern, standards-compliant, back-end Prolog systems.
 Together, they provide an ecosystem that fosters development of portable applications and helps shifting application maintenance from porting code to writing portable code.